Blog

 Plantar Fasciitis

 The plantar fascia is a thick strap of connective tissue that runs from the ball of the foot to the heel.
 It supports the foot arch and gives us the spring in our step.
-Plantar Faciitis is an over use injury of this tissue and causes pain in the heel which sometimes radiates out along …
+Plantar Fasciitis is an over use injury of this tissue and causes pain in the heel which sometimes radiates out along […]

 Things to know before getting a SPORTS MASSAGE

-Although the benefits of massage to both sporty and non-sporty people are numerous and well known –Release of tension in muscles, Improved blood flow, Increased flexibility, Lower blood pressure, Reduced risk of injury and Improved sleep.
-There are certain things to consider before booking an appointment.
-1. If you are new to massage, book your …
+Although the benefits of Sports massage to both sporty and non-sporty people are numerous and well known – Release of tension in muscles, Improved blood flow, Increased flexibility, Lower blood pressure, Reduced risk of injury and Improved sleep.
+There are certain things to consider before booking an appointment: 1.
+If you are new to massage, […]

 Delayed Onset Muscle Soreness (DOMS)